agile-students-fall2025/4-final-random_grandeeism/CONTRIBUTING.md

 ## Contributing Rules

-If you want to contribute to **ToBeRead** , please follow these simple rules:
+If you want to contribute to **fieldnotes.** , please follow these simple rules:

 - Check existing Issues first — someone may already be working on the same idea.
 - Pick an issue labeled `good first issue` or `help wanted` if you are new.